-Baby Chicks.
+Waiting until spring for the best time to start chicks, can be too much to handle.
 Nothing starts a severe case of chicken fever like a brooder full of baby fluff butts.
-It’s so addicting and contagious that waiting until spring for the best time to start chicks, can be too much to handle.
-Chicks are extremely susceptible to the cold weather and unless you live in an area that has warm weather year round, I recommend waiting for spring.
+Chicks are extremely susceptible to the cold weather and unless you live in an area that has warm weather year round, It can be much easier to wait until close to Spring.
 Here are my reasons for waiting for the best time to start chicks.

 Baby chicks are mailed from hatcheries soon after hatching.
 They are mailed out via priority overnight mail and usually picked up at the post office by the customer.
 The minimum chick order in the winter months can be as many as 15 chicks.
 The hatcheries do this to help maintain warmth for the chicks during shipping.
 If your chicks are delayed or the weather turns extremely cold during shipping, the chicks may become chilled and be less likely to survive.